-DESPITE the heatwave of mid-August finally subsiding after forcing the mercury above 40ºC, many people in Spain are still dreaming of cooler climes.
+DESPITE the latest heatwave subsiding after forcing the mercury above 40ºC, many people in Spain are still dreaming of cooler climes.

 While Spain’s northwestern corner has escaped the brunt of the high temperatures, there are more options than a trip to Galicia or Asturias to find a respite from the scorching sun.

 The place in Spain that has officially been declared the town with the lowest temperatures during summer is actually located in rural Teruel province in east-central Spain, roughly halfway between Madrid and Valencia as the crow flies.

 Griegos, located in the Sierra de Albarracin at an altitude of 1,604 metres above sea level it is the second highest town in Spain after Valdelinares, a town about two hours drive east within the same province that stands 91 metres higher in the Sierra de Gúdar.

 But according to Viajar magazine, Griegos is officially the town with the lowest temperatures in summer, when the thermometer can drop to 0ºC even in August, and a duvet is most definitely required.

 It can drop to -15ºC on winter nights but averages a cool 8ºC over the course of the year.